JonathanWenger/pycalib/README.md

 ## <a name="contact"> License and Contact</a>

-This work is released under the [MIT License](LICENSE).
+This work is released under the [MIT License](https://github.com/JonathanWenger/pycalib/blob/master/LICENSE).

-Please submit an [issue](https://github.com/JonathanWenger/pycalib/issues/new) to report bugs or request changes.
+Please submit an [issue on GitHub](https://github.com/JonathanWenger/pycalib/issues/new) to report bugs or request changes.